The short answer is yes. A bail bondsman can refuse to bail a defendant out. It’s a common occurrence in the industry.

 Ultimately, if there’s a strong history or evidence that the defendant is too much of a flight risk, the bail bondsman will have the right to refuse service except as prohibited by the Unruh Civil Rights Act or the Unruh Act.

-Which means that the right to refuse service will not be based on sex, race, color, religion, ancestry, national origin, disability, medical condition, marital status, or sexual orientation.
+This means that the right to refuse service will not be based on sex, race, color, religion, ancestry, national origin, disability, medical condition, marital status, or sexual orientation.

 Transferring risks to a bail bondsman